Comparing localizations across adjunctions: Comparison morphisms

-Let $L$ be a localization on $\C$.
-Extend it objectwise over $\C^I$; that is, for a diagram $X\colon I\to \C$, define $(LX)_i=L(X_i)$ for all $i\in I$.
-Thus, the diagonal functor $\C\to\C^I$ preserves local objects and therefore the colimit functor preserves equivalences by Proposition~\ref{adjprop}.
-Therefore Theorem~\ref{theorem1} yields a natural $L$\nobreakdash-equivalence
+\begin{ex} For a cocomplete category $\C$ and a small category $I$, choose $F$ to be the colimit functor $ \colim_I\colon \C^I\to \C, $ where $\C^I$ denotes the category of functors $I\to\C$.
+Let $L$ be a localization on $\C$ and extend it objectwise over $\C^I$; that is, for each $X\colon I\to \C$, define $(LX)_i=L(X_i)$ for all $i\in I$.
+Then the diagonal functor $\C\to\C^I$ preserves local objects and equivalences.
+Since it preserves local objects, the colimit functor preserves equivalences by Lemma~\ref{adjprop}.
+Therefore Theorem~\ref{alfabeta} yields a natural morphism